maliksalman/spring-intro-321/README.md

 IntelliJ or VS Code will both work.
 Lets also cleanup some stuff that will slow us down in this demo.

 - Cleanup the `src/test/java`
-- Remove the testing depdendencies
+- Remove the testing dependencies
 - Set the version of app to `1.0`

-## Lets add some code
+## Let's add some code

 We will create a simple API to create/list/lookup super-heroes.
 The API will be backed with a Database